jmarcosdias/awesome/README.md

 In the CSS, hero-image is positioned with a relative position and hero-text is positioned with an absolute position.
 This way hero-text is positioned in relation to hero-image.

-In the HTML, there is also an aside, named useful-links, child of hero-image.
+In the HTML, there is also an aside, with id useful-links, child of hero-image.

 In the CSS, that aside is styled to appear clearly less important than hero-text.
 It is smaller, not animated, the border is thinner, the stack order is smaller (z-index) and it is positioned in a less priority position in the page.